Joacohbc/goto/README.md

 ### Delete paths

-To delete a *gpath* requiere a Path or a Abbreviation:
+To delete a *gpath* require a Path or a Abbreviation:

 ```bash
 #I want to delete the path /home/user/Documents